awsdocs/amazon-rekognition-developer-guide/doc_source/API_TestingData.md

 Required: No

  ** AutoCreate **   <a name="rekognition-Type-TestingData-AutoCreate"></a>
-If specified, Amazon Rekognition Custom Labels creates a testing dataset with an 80/20 split of the training dataset\.
+If specified, Amazon Rekognition Custom Labels temporarily splits the training dataset \(80%\) to create a test dataset \(20%\) for the training job\.
+After training completes, the test dataset is not stored and the training dataset reverts to its previous size\.
 Type: Boolean
 Required: No